martin086/Desafios_Backend/README.md

 - /user
 	- GET '/': Gets all existing users from the DB.
 	- POST '/`register`': Creates a new user in the DB using body in JSON format. (first_name, last_name, email, password)

+- /api/chat
+	- GET '/': Gets all messages from the DB.
+	- POST '/': Creates a new message in the DB using body in JSON format. (message)

 ## Main Dependencies: